anthbapt/Cellular-differentiation-trajectories-with-Ricci-flow/README.rst

 Cellular differentiation trajectories with Ricci flow
 =============================================================================================

-This repository contains all the code used to produce the results obtained in the the following paper.
 This paper show how normalised Ricci flow can capture the trajectories during cellular differentiation.
+This repository contains all the code needed to reproduce the results obtained in the following paper.

 If you use this scientific works, **please cite the following article**: